 Who needs coffee when you can start your day with powerful hallucinogens?

 Put aside the over-easy egg, the lox and schmear, and even the chia seed pudding.
 If you want clarity and focus throughout your day, perhaps you should be eating powerful psychedelic drugs for breakfast.

 That's if you believe a small group of scientists and psychonauts who have increasingly sung the praises of microdosing, or the ingestion of small amounts of LSD.

-A recent Alternet feature by Phillip Smith delves into the phenomenon, crediting psychedelic researcher Dr. James Fadiman for popularizing the practice in his 2011 book The Psychedelic Explorer's Guide: Safe, Therapeutic, and Sacred Journeys.
+An Alternet feature by Phillip Smith delves into the phenomenon, crediting psychedelic researcher Dr. James Fadiman for popularizing the practice in his 2011 book The Psychedelic Explorer's Guide: Safe, Therapeutic, and Sacred Journeys.